 It's important to recognise and celebrate some of the smaller festivals that aren't always able to shout as loudly as those with bigger budgets and grander set-ups.
 Festivals that have their own unique charm, and portray exactly what is so great about the huge diversity in music festivals across the globe.

-Fest Festival; not the most ingenious festival name ever devised, however, if you look beyond the name which is no doubt incredibly difficult to find via a search engine, you'll discover a festival that intends to be as inventive and sophisticated as they come.
+Fest Festival; incredibly difficult to find via a search engine, but the term 'fest' in Silesian language is closely connected to the city and area in which the festival site resides.
+Here, in Chorzów, Poland, you'll discover a festival that intends to be as inventive and sophisticated as they come.

-2019 will see the inaugural edition of Fest Festival come to Poland, with the primary aim of offering something altogether different within the domestic music festival landscape that's dominated by either bolshy rock performances or painfully serious electronic raves.
+2020 will welcome Fest Festival to Poland for a second time after their debut outing in 2019, with the primary aim of offering something altogether different within the domestic music festival landscape that's dominated by either bolshy rock performances or painfully serious electronic raves.
 Fest Festival's eye-catching bill of artists covers a range of moods, aesthetics, and genres, and for a first-timer is all the more intriguing.

 That said, we've dissected this brand new festival for another edition of Under The Radar.